EdenWise/hjcrc/HJCSIC.md

 Civilization started as a natural order.
 ![alt text](images/05_ages-of-civilization_eden.svg)
-But civilization began to be dominated by the male disposition when human beings reached the top of the food chain.
+However when human beings reached the top of the food chain, civilization began to be dominated by the male disposition.
-They became self-first/narcissistic because the checks on balance were disappearing.
+Because the checks on balance were disappearing, fortunate men would sometimes become narcissistic (originally, physical size had much to do with it).
-The ancestors of the Hebrews underwrote[^underwrote] them for personal safety.
+In fear of them, the ancestors of the Hebrews underwrote/subvented them.
-They kept this knowledge largely silent... even from the narcissistic men.
-The narcissists became spoiled and immobile in their thinking.
-They created dominions.
-Their selfishness infected many people.
-Many people profited generously from it.
+Underwriting means to "Support someone financially or otherwise so as to guarantee success [paraphrased from the Oxford Dictionary](https://www.oed.com/search/dictionary/?scope=Entries&q=underwrite).
-Some of these people intuited the underwriting.
+The people who had money associated with the underwriting.
-They began to underwrite as well and pandered for inclusion.
+The underwriting spread.
+The underwriters were very rewarded.
+Their personal protection grew.
+Their influence spread.
+Their status increased.
+The profit was plentiful.
+They became *addicted* to the rewards.
-This started the *political left*.
+This is how the *political lef*t started.

+Rewards, though, failing to be earned have consequences on civilization.
+Chiefly, it reflects and sometimes halts natural progress.
+It limits the number of people involved.
+The narcissistic men become fantastical, spoiled, and immobile in their thinking.
+Dominions get created.
+People outside the underwriting become confused (the underwriting was kept silent to protect themselves from community retribution).
+Over time, the people became selfish, needing to get underwritten to reasonably survive.

+For 4100 years the rewards of the underwriting have become so addictive they have led the Hebrews to rapturously reap, start wars, and avow world domination.
+A ~~resistance~~ has formed that has slowed the progression, but has committed horrendous acts attempting to defend itself.
+Worse the resistance has been underwritten itself and appears to lack any knowledge of its occurrence.

 Inclusion became more necessary as a means to survive.
 Numerous people became poor.
 The disadvantages accumulated and they struggled for their lives.